 Woody Allen is famously credited with saying that 80% of success is just showing up.
 Are you showing up where your customers are?
 Being overlooked is often overlooked as the main reason that marketing plans fall short of expectations.

 How well does your media choice, your outbound messaging, your social media presence and SEO match up with the interests of your target customer?
 Make sure that your current sales force story and your strategic marketing message are in constant alignment.
 Consistency creates credibility.

 Make no assumptions about the clarity, cogency or conviction in your messaging.
 Just because you understand what you meant to say doesn’t mean that they will.
 After all, you’re one very smart cookie.
 And, they’re… well, they’re just customers, operating in the current market climate, based on what they know from their learned experience and probably not thinking about new options or what possible solutions you may offer.

 Get curious.
 Test your message whenever possible.
 Get feedback.
 Measure results.
 Assess options.
 Compare.
 Adapt your plan.
 Test again.
 The beauty of the digital economy is that you can continuously refine your message and create targeted versions with social media in real time.

 what does it mean to me?

 Next, it’s a pretty safe assumption that they simply won’t care.
 It's nothing personal.
-They're just busy and have other things on their mind.
-Thousands of other urgent messages and unrelated distractions are out there vying for their attention.
+They're just busy — with other things on their mind.
+Thousands of other urgent messages and unrelated distractions are vying for their attention.
 Even more problematic are the messages from your competitors that are similar to your story.